MTSS and RTI: A Teacher's Guide to Tiered Support

 Students who already have an Individualized Education Program (IEP) still participate in MTSS.
 Their IEP is, in effect, their Tier 3 plan.
 The specially designed instruction outlined in the IEP serves as the student's intensive intervention.
 Progress monitoring for IEP goals functions the same way as MTSS progress monitoring: regular data collection, graphed results, and team review.

-Readers outside the United States will recognize many MTSS principles under different names.
+Readers outside the United States will recognise many MTSS principles under different names.
 In the UK, the equivalent framework is the Graduated Approach, outlined in the SEND Code of Practice (2015).
 The Graduated Approach uses a four-stage cycle: Assess, Plan, Do, Review (APDR).
 This cycle mirrors the MTSS problem-solving process: assess the student's needs, plan an intervention, deliver the intervention, and review whether it worked.

 The tiered structure maps roughly as follows.
 Tier 1 in MTSS corresponds to Quality First Teaching in the UK: high-quality, differentiated classroom instruction that meets the needs of most learners.
 Tier 2 maps to SEN Support, where the class teacher and SENCO work together to plan and deliver targeted interventions for students who need additional help.
 Tier 3 corresponds to the Education, Health and Care Plan (EHCP), the most intensive level of support for students with significant and complex needs.

-| Tier 1: Universal instruction | Quality First Teaching (universal provision) | Classroom teacher |
+Quality First Teaching (universal provision)

-| Tier 2: Targeted interventions | SEN Support (Assess, Plan, Do, Review) | Class teacher + SENCO |
+SEN Support (Assess, Plan, Do, Review)

 Not graphing progress monitoring data.
 A number on a spreadsheet is not the same as a graph with an aimline.
 When data points are plotted visually, trends become obvious.
 A teacher can see at a glance whether the student's trajectory is pointing toward or away from the goal.
 Without graphs, teams make decisions based on impressions rather than patterns.